frankland/enchup/README.md

  - ucfirst - lowercase expression's value and uppercase first word
  - uppercase - uppercase expression's value
  - lowercase - lowercase expression's value
- - tail - split expression's value by '/' symbol and use last one.
+ - tail - split expression's value by '/' symbol and use last one
+ - dots - lowercase and replace '/' by '.'

  For example:
  You have component `controller` that is described as `controller: /app/controllers/:screen/:controller` and you use command `enchup create controller user:profile/friends`